Heather-Clark/cs261-group2/Meetings/meeting 2.md

 # Software Engineering
-## 12:00 17/01/18 - Meeting 2
+## 12:00 - 13:00, 17/01/18 - Meeting 2
 ### Agenda
 - review research
+- concrete organisation plan that will be written up in our report
 - draft plan for software
 - reports
+    - work out sections
+    - split up who is doing what sections
     - start drafting
+- future
     - next meeting (this week preferably)
     - week 3 meeting with Richard